Apartheid: Negotiations

 Right-wing violence also added to the hostilities of this period.
-The assassination of Chris Hani on 10 April 1993 threatened to plunge the country into chaos.
-Hani, the popular General Secretary of the South African Communist Party (SACP), was assassinated in 1993 in Dawn Park in Johannesburg by Janusz Waluś, an anti-Communist Polish refugee who had close links to the White nationalist Afrikaner Weerstandsbeweging (AWB).
-Hani enjoyed widespread support beyond his constituency in the SACP and ANC and had been recognised as a potential successor to Mandela; his death brought forth protests throughout the country and across the international community, but ultimately proved a turning point, after which the main parties pushed for a settlement with increased determination.
+The assassination of Chris Hani on 10 April 1993 proved a turning point the negociations, after which the main parties pushed for a settlement with increased determination.
 On 25 June 1993, the AWB used an armoured vehicle to crash through the doors of the Kempton Park World Trade Centre where talks were still going ahead under the Negotiating Council, though this did not derail the process.

-In addition to the continuing "black-on-black" violence, there were a number of attacks on white civilians by the PAC's military wing, the Azanian People's Liberation Army (APLA).
+In addition to the continuing "black-on-black" violence, there were a number of attacks on white civilians (Note: In the St James Church massacre on 25 July 1993, members of the APLA opened fire in a church in Cape Town, killing 11 members of the congregation and wounding 58.) by the PAC's military wing, the Azanian People's Liberation Army (APLA).
 The PAC was hoping to strengthen their standing by attracting the support of the angry, impatient youth.
-In the St James Church massacre on 25 July 1993, members of the APLA opened fire in a church in Cape Town, killing 11 members of the congregation and wounding 58.

 In 1993, de Klerk and Mandela were jointly awarded the Nobel Peace Prize "for their work for the peaceful termination of the apartheid regime, and for laying the foundations for a new democratic South Africa".

 Violence persisted right up to the 1994 general election.
+The Truth and Reconciliation Commission found that there were 21,000 deaths from political violence between 1948 and 1994, with 7,000 deaths between 1948 and 1989, and 14,000 deaths and 22,000 injuries in the transition period between 1990 and 1994.

 Lucas Mangope, leader of the Bophuthatswana homeland, declared that it would not take part in the elections.
 It had been decided that, once the temporary constitution had come into effect, the homelands would be incorporated into South Africa, but Mangope did not want this to happen.
 There were strong protests against his decision, leading to a coup d'état in Bophuthatswana carried out by the SDF on 10 March that deposed Mangope.
 AWB militants attempted to intervene in hopes of maintaining Mangope in power.
 Fighting alongside black paramilitaries loyal to Mangope they were unsuccessful, with 3 AWB militants being killed during this intervention, and harrowing images of the bloodshed shown on national television and in newspapers across the world.

-Two days before the election, a car bomb exploded in Johannesburg, killing nine people.
-The day before the elections, another one went off, injuring 13.
-At midnight on 26–27 April 1994 the previous "orange white blue" flag adopted in 1928 was lowered, and the old (now co-official) national anthem Die Stem ("The Call") was sung, followed by the raising of the new Y shaped flag and singing of the other co-official anthem, Nkosi Sikelel' iAfrika ("God Bless Africa").